jonls/redshift/README.md

 The Wayland protocol does not support Redshift.
 There is currently no way for Redshift to adjust the color temperature in Wayland.

+Instead, you can use:

+- In GNOME Shell: Settings → Display Settings → Night Light
+- In Plasma: System Settings → Display and Monitor → Night Color

 **Why doesn't Redshift work on Ubuntu with Mir enabled?**

 Mir does not support Redshift.